-Here are Giant Truths from the Bible to help you live the Christian life and teach your children.
+Here are Giant Truths from the Bible to help you live the Christian life.
 These lessons were written not only to learn more of God's will and His ways through His dealing with His people in Old Testament times but to also appropriate His life and His power today in every day living.
 The giants have been named on the level of the understanding and experience of children.
 The principles by which the children of Israel won or lost to the giants in their land form the basis of either victory or defeat today.

 Introduction: Pleasing God and Fighting Giants